 The Corps of Engineers is utilizing a Risk Informed Design Process to determine which projects (based on vulnerability and effect) should be completed first, to achieve the most effective use of available funds.
-At this time, the MESD Deep Cutoff Wall and the Cahokia Relief Wells Projects have been identified as the projects to be built first.
-The design and construction responsibilities are still being discussed and finalized by the Corps and the Council.
-The potential reallocation of the Wood River funds to the MESD Levee System will affect the final decision.
-No estimated construction costs are available at this time.
+At this time, the MESD Deep Cutoff Wall, Bid Package #14 and the Cahokia Relief Well (BP #18) Projects have been identified as the projects to be built first.

-Prairie Du Pont/ Fish Lake Levee System
+Prairie DuPont/ Fish Lake Levee System